MZshnik/MZscript/docs/DOCS.md

 > I think now a lot of functions is not usable, but later will change
 ### [Functions tags](/README.md?tab=readme-ov-file#list-of-functions-tags)
 Tags is some under settings to function.
 They are provided after all arguments of function.
-Now we have only 2 tags on 1 function, this is a description:
+Now we have more than 3 in only 1 function, this is a description:
 - #addButton - adds button to $sendMessage, args: `style, label, is disabled, customID, url, emoji, row`
 - #addField - adds field to embed in $sendMessage, args: `name, value, is inline`
-- #addReaction - adds reaction to message, args: `channel, message, emoji` More tags will be added soon
+- #addReaction - adds reaction to message, args: `channel, message, emoji` More tags for functions will be added soon
 ### [Events](/README.md?tab=readme-ov-file#list-of-events)
 Events is more important thing in bot developering.
 You can add event in your code easily:
 ```py